RJoshi141/lumon/README.md

-# Lum💧n Interface
+# Lumon Interface

 > **"Refinement is clarity.
 Compliance is contentment."**

 Welcome to the **Lumon Interface**, an homage to the enigmatic world of *Severance*.
-This project replicates the retro-futuristic design of the Lumon workplace with a focus on precision and refinement.
+This project replicates the retro-futuristic design of the Lumon workplace 👔 with a focus on precision and refinement 🗂️.

 ---

-## **Demo**
+## 🔢 **Demo**

 Observe the meticulous design in action:
 <img src="img/lumon-demo-1.gif" alt="Lumon Interface Demo" width="600">